 Digital banking is becoming a new trend especially due to the convenience of online banking.
 Online banks are much cheaper compared to brick and motor banks since they have fewer expenses.
-It is also convenient in that you can withdraw cash from anywhere and anytime and easily transfer money.
+Some of the attractive features of online banks in Ireland include multicurrency accounts, personal and business IBAN, SEPA transfers and crypto banking.
 The following are some of the virtual banks you can consider in Ireland.

 Can I use a foreign IBAN in Ireland?
 Yes, you should be able to use a foreign IBAN in Ireland because it is a member of the European Economic Area.
 It is against the law to be discriminated against because of having a foreign IBAN.
 This is what you need to know about IBAN discrimination and what to do about it.